TrustedHousesitters Review 2019: Our Experience And Success Tips

 Petsitting the playful pups, Lassie and Dougie, in Costa Rica.

-Signing Up For TrustedHousesitters.com
+Signing Up On TrustedHousesitters.com

-That night, we read a couple of other reviews of TrustedHousesitters and browsed through the website.
+That night, we read other reviews of TrustedHousesitters and browsed through the website.
 There were thousands of listings, predominantly in Europe, North America, and Australia.
 We filtered by country and looked at all of the listings in Colombia and Panama, our next two destinations.
 There were about a dozen listings, ranging in duration from 1 week to 2 months.

 In South and Central America, the listings looked to be retirement dream homes owned by retired Americans, Canadians, and Brits.
 Many homes featured pools with beach views and a full-sized kitchen.
 In other areas of the world, like Europe and Australia, the listings looked to be the main family home.